AD SPACE HERE

 SHARE

-Sumitomo Forestry is expanding its “build to rent” capacity in the North American market and has secured the operating platform for the United States’ fastest-growing developer and builder.
+It comes as Sumitomo Forestry is now targeting the North American market and last year secured the operating platform for the United States’ fastest-growing developer and builder.

 The US $215 million deal (AU $340 million) will see one of the world’s largest forestry companies turn JPI into a subsidiary and double the number of apartments under construction to 8,000.